-In this project I am exploring the idea of national identity and how tracing back one’s family history of migration, or in many cases, lack of migration, could impact one's sense of belonging or displacement.
-In this two- component piece I intertwine a personal narrative with academic research to understand how the 3-way dynamic relationship between geography, culture, and history informs one’s both individual and national identity.
+'Tracing Back' is an exploration of the idea of national identity and how tracing back one’s family history of migration, or in many cases, lack of migration, could impact one's sense of belonging or displacement.
+In this two-component piece I intertwine a personal narrative with academic research to understand how the 3-way dynamic relationship between geography, culture, and history informs one’s both individual and national identity.
 I question the idea that borders can create a community and hence a national consciousness, as, contradictory, borders often cut across communities and 'clan' identities and so have long-term, historical effects and consequences.
-This I will be exploring further by using the Macedonian Question as a case study to further question the impact this has on communities’ identities and sense of belonging.

-To explore this idea further I spoke to my close friends to hear their family stories as far back as they have been told.
-(Photograph above) What I found fascinating is that, indeed, those that grew up with families that have a strong bond to the countries they are from and have not moved away for multiple generations, seem to bring up children that identify with the culture of their place of birth.
+This was evidenced by stories from those that grew up with families that have a strong bond to the countries they are from and have not moved away for multiple generations, seem to bring up children that identify with the culture of their place of birth.
 However, those that have a rich history of migration or belong to multiple cultures, seem to struggle to pin-point where or what culture they belong to “most”.
-That is one issue that has come up during my research, the idea that one must feel “the most” connected to only one country and one must pick, make a choice, otherwise they feel like an outsider to the multiple cultures they belong to.

 Раждам се 35-та година в Румънско. Живеехме в една къща, така бяха стаите от една-друга се влизаше, баба ми, дядо ми… Нямахме ток, ползваха газени лампи.